HuMangoPP/hello_universe/devlogs.md

 * creatures now run away if they have a negative aggression score

 * aggression score and herding score are shifted randomly each generation

+### 2022-12-29

+* began working on the foundations of the world quest system that allows players to make progress